lesliefinlayson/kickstarter-analysis/README.md

 •	In the Outcomes Based on Goals analysis, why is there a decline of successful projects starting at $5000 goal, with a strong drop at the range $25,000 to $30,000, and then a strong success rate at $35,000 to $40,000?
 There must be more at work than just the financial goal of the campaigns.
 There is not enough data to explain these trends.

-•	If there is interest in specifically the theaters/plays category, it would be useful if there is more information about the play genres – an additional category to define if a play is drama, comic, satyr, etc.  This more specific breakout is available in publishing and music, for example.
+•	If there is interest in specifically the theaters/plays category, it would be useful if there is more information about the play genres – an additional category to define if a play is drama, comedy, satyr, etc.  This more specific breakout is available in publishing and music, for example.

+•	The Country of the campaign is available.
+It could be useful if this was broken down to regions or major cities within a country to get a more accurate picture of theater successes and failures.
+For example, in the United Staes, a play successful in Boston may not be as successful in Oklahoma City.

 ### Possible future analysis topics

 •	It might be useful to look at trends by year.
 There may be something at work on a large scale that is affecting campaign outcomes.
 For example, the pandemic of 2019/20 would have a very strong influence on theater attendance and therefore campaign success.

-•	It might be useful to look at time between launch date and deadline date.
-Doeso this have any impact on a campaign’s success?
+•	It might be useful to look at time interval between campaign launch date and deadline date.
+Does this have any impact on a campaign’s success?